frostime/sy-query-view/README.md

 > You can download it and click the "Help Document" button in the top-left menu.
 The plugin will automatically create a help document within SiYuan.
 >
 > ​![image](assets/image-20241211194348-sfzl8pc.png)​
+>
+> The help documentation will include the latest API type definitions for the plugin.
+> If you are only interested in reviewing the interface content and not the other parts of the help documentation, you can set "User documentation only imports type references" to `true`​ in the plugin settings.

 ## 0. Quick Overview of Features